Portland-Bit-Devs/Portland.BitDevs/meetings/25_06_24/README.md

 ### Requests

-- A guest speaker for May 27.
+- A guest speaker for July 22.
 2025
 - Artist / Graphic designer to help with branding and web applications.
-[1.6 years in]
+[1.7 years in]
 - Continue to improve the Portland BitDevs web experience.

-### Guess the Nonce

-- 1x Block Stream Jade
-- The UNcommunist Manifesto
-- Death Athletic Hat

 ### Schedule

 - **6:30pm - 7:00pm:** Arrive, socialize, and grab some food.
-- **7:00pm - 7:20pm:**
-  - Mining Disrupted - Reckless
-  - Orange Pilling Non-Profits - Ahs
-  - 🚨 Breaking Bitcoin 🚨 Portland HODL
-- **7:20pm - 8:30pm:** General Bitcoin Developer Discussion Lead by PortlandHODL and Eric.
+- **7:00pm - 8:30pm:** General Bitcoin Developer Discussion Lead by PortlandHODL and Eric.
 - **8:30pm - 9:00pm:** Overtime discussions about tonight's topics or additional user submissions.

 ## Bitcoin Dev News